2

 • Initiates, regulates and monitors intravenous infusions and blood products.

-• Delivers patient care safely and competently.
+• Delivers patient care competently; seeks coaching and mentoring from others as needed.

 • Resolves patient complaints in a timely manner in accordance with policy and in collaboration with support staff.